Netherlands-Indonesia Union: Ministerial conference of 1950

 As agreed, a year after the signing of the Hague Agreement, on March 24, 1950, the Ministerial Conference of the Indonesian-Dutch Union was held in Jakarta.
 Attended by Dutch ministers who flew from the Netherlands, the meeting was intended to celebrate the continued cordial bond of Dutch-Indonesian relations and to discuss the results of the Round Table Conference.
 However, the meeting went sour as Indonesia pressed the Netherlands to immediately withdraw from the West Irian dispute.
-The abrupt change in attitude might be attributed to the confidence gained from the successes of Indonesian diplomacy in pressuring the Dutch to make concessions, coupled with the perceived Dutch isolation following the fallout of the Dutch Military Aggression on the international world stage.
+The abrupt change in attitude might be attributed to the confidence gained from the successes of Indonesian diplomacy in pressuring the Dutch to make concessions, coupled with the perceived Dutch isolation following the fallout of the Dutch Military Aggressions on the international world stage.
 No solution could be reached by negotiation, and the Union gradually collapsed over the dispute about West New Guinea.

 End and dissolution

 In a speech on August 17, 1954, celebrating the 9th anniversary of Indonesian Independence, President Sukarno unilaterally dissolved the Union, citing it as a hindrance to Indonesian progress.
 He further stated that, "For a fighting nation there is no journey's end."

 In September 1955, Queen Juliana also announced the imminent end of the Union in a speech from the throne.
 The Dutch government (Cabinet Drees II) made its agreement to the dissolution of the Union dependent on the settlement of certain economic and financial matters, such as the debt issue and continued investment protection for Dutch companies.
 Until February 1956, negotiations on this issue and on an amendment to the Union Treaty continued, but were unsuccessful in view of the unresolved dispute over West New Guinea.
 The Indonesian parliament then formally proclaimed the end of the Union and the expiry of all bilateral agreements with the Netherlands on 15 February 1956 by issuing an act titled UU No. 13 Tahun 1956 (Act Number 13/1956), the act nullified any Netherlands-Indonesia Union formal relations and the related agreements of the round table conference.
 In the Netherlands, the General Secretariat was dissolved in 1956 and the Union was removed from the constitution, and with it, the financial and economic parts of the Hague Agreement.
 The debts accepted at the Hague Agreement were no longer repaid.
 The same applied to the (partial) pension payments that Indonesia had to make.
 After the dissolution, the relationship with the Netherlands deteriorated rapidly within months.